• Skip to main content

 Jump to Recipe

 Love fried calamari?
-Meet Turkish Tarator Sauce (Kalamar Sosu), the rich, tangy, and nutty dip that takes kalamar tava (Turkish style fried calamari) to the next level.
-It also pairs wonderfully with a variety of fish recipes.
+Meet Turkish Calamari Sauce (Kalamar Sosu)!
+This is the sauce always served with it in Turkey.
+It’s rich, tangy, and slightly nutty, and it takes crispy fried calamari to the next level.
+It also pairs wonderfully with all kinds of fish.

 Yogurt and walnut-based tarator sauce in a bowl served as a dip on the side of fried calamari.